gbmhunter/blog/content/pcb-design/general-routing-tips/index.md

 See below for PCB routing tips and tricks.

-{{< img src="screenshot-during-routing-a-track-on-pcb-in-altium.png" width="321px" caption="Screenshot during the routing of a track on a PCB in Altium."  >}}
+{{% figure src="screenshot-during-routing-a-track-on-pcb-in-altium.png" width="321px" caption="Screenshot during the routing of a track on a PCB in Altium."  %}}

 ## Always Have Schematics In-Front Of You